 - The Loins Sleep Tonight: What convinces Painless Pole that he's a "latent homosexual".

 - Meaningful Background Event: While the surgeons are playing poker toward the end of the film, we see a jeep rolling past the tent bearing a corpse covered in a white sheet.
-This was originally part of a (deleted) subplot involving Ho-Jon getting wounded in action and then dying in surgery.
+This was originally part of a (deleted) subplot involving Ho-jon getting wounded in action and then dying in surgery.

-- Mistaken for Servant: Due to Hawkeye using his rank insignia to pin a busted zipper on his bags in the opening scene, Duke assumes that he's the driver to get him to the 4077th.
+- Due to Hawkeye using his rank insignia to pin a busted zipper on his bags in the opening scene, Duke assumes that he's the driver to get him to the 4077th.
 Hawkeye doesn't bother to correct him until they have arrived and are eating and Col. Blake asks about the "stolen jeep".

 - Later, as Radar is moving Hawkeye and Duke into the Swamp, Vollmer stops to question his "billeting these enlisted men in the officers' area", then gives an embarrassed salute when corrected.